 The Detroit Lions and BetMGM Join Hands

-The sports betting operator already manages retail sports betting inside MGM Grand Detroit, which is a walking distance from Ford Field.
+The sports betting operator already manages retail sports betting inside MGM Grand Detroit, which is in walking distance of Ford Field.

-The few major details of the deal are given below.
+The major details of the deal are given below.

 - Digital platform promotions

 - In-stadium and broadcast ads

 - Two new Lions’ themed games: Lions Perks and Lions Bingo

 While speaking on the development, Lions President Rod Wood said, “The Detroit Lions’ historic relationship with BetMGM has been years in the making,” he added that “We’re proud to always seeking new ways to entertain and engage our fans, which has become even more important during such unusual times.”